 This is what socially conscious surfer dudes wear when they grow up and get sophisticated.
 Founded by a surf champion and menswear designer, Outerknown is partnered with the Fair Labor Association and certified by Bluesign, which ensures toxins are excluded from the manufacturing process.
 Even their packaging is non-toxic and water soluble.

-Oh yeah, you need this right now.
-This company makes foul and cold-weather coats, tennis shoes, backpacks and backs from upcycled materials like PET bottles and fishing nets.
+This company makes foul and cold-weather coats, tennis shoes, and backpacks from upcycled materials like PET bottles and fishing nets.

 Apolis quite literally means citizen of the world.
 Stock up on accessories from this inclusive brand, which manufactures in American and other verifiably ethical facilities.
 You’ll find every accessory you could ever think of in leather: key chains, luggage tags, camera straps, flip flips, baseball caps, journals, and card holders.
 Plus, button downs and tees, ties, pocket squares, scarves, pens, tie clips, and books the Apolis peeps have deigned as in line with their vision of a better (and better-looking) world.